jdtang13/Normanate/README.md

     $ npm install -g bower
     $ npm install -g grunt-cli

-Make sure to install mongodb as well, and that mongo is running on the default port.
+Make sure to install mongodb as well, and that mongo is running on the default port (the command is "mongod" or "sudo mongod" depending on how picky your computer is).
 The app will yell at you if it isn't.

 Then clone the repository, and run